Calculating how much a barn conversion costs? Here's why you might need deep pockets

 Requirement for bespoke glazing for non-standard openings

 Unlike a new build, you won’t be able to take advantage of cost savings gained from using standard sized uPVC windows.
-Glazing will need to be bespoke which is always more expensive and the choice of frame material will be limited.
+Glazing for your barn conversion windows will need to be bespoke which is always more expensive, and the choice of frame material will be limited.
 Typically, new openings will not be possible so you will need to work with the spaces you have.
-The double-height large openings that some barns offer can be spectacular, but the expansive glass will be very expensive.
+The double-height architectural glazing that some barns offer can be spectacular, but the expansive glass will be very expensive.

 External requirements